yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/_index.md

 ## Build a Hello World application

-Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in [Build an Application](/preview/quick-start/build-apps/nodejs/) in the Quick Start section.
+Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in [Build an Application](/preview/quick-start/build-apps/nodejs/) in the Quick Start section.

 ## Prerequisites for building a Node.JS application